codesport/admin-panel/README.md

 ---
 # Stage 3: Expand State by Adding Create and Delete Functionality

-As our Controller becomes mre complex it is prudent to identify ways to refactor and simplify our code.
-In Stage 3,our controller uses conditionals to decide what to render to the user.
-To manage the viw more eleganfly, we will create a custom method called renderView that will automate this process.
+As our Controller becomes more complex it is prudent to identify ways to refactor and simplify our code.
+In Figure 8 above, our Controller used [conditionals](https://github.com/codesport/admin-panel/blob/main-basic-state-public/src/components/Controller.js#L77-L81) to decide what to render to the user.
+To manage the view rendering more elegantly, we will create a custom method called `renderView` that will simplify our code.

 ## Controller's `renderView()` Method

-Render view is a helper method within Controller.
-It which manages `this.state.view` and processes what gets displayed to the user.
+`renderView` is a helper method within Controller.
+It manages `this.state.view` by managing what gets shown to the user.
+It also dramatically reduces needless code repetition.

 ![Stage 3 - renderView() Helper Method](src/images/stage-3-controller-renderview.png "Stage 3 - renderView() Helper Method")